Skip to Content

 Parrot tulips combined with other types of tulips make a beautiful arrangement.

-8. Star Tulips
+8. Multicolored Tulips

 How many tulip varieties are there?